 I just finished making an outfeed table for my SawStop.
 The design I used is based on one I found on the Wood Whisperer's website.
 It's part of his free content.

 COMING SOON (this one will take a while and some other videos will be released long before it's done. -- I'm releasing some my progress on this build in my Shop Updates.) - I've started making my workbench.
-At this point I've just milled the lumber and have finished the plans except for some fine tuning of the design.
+At this point I've just milled the lumber and assembled the base.
 My plan right now is to make a diversified bench by combining some of the features of a Shaker style workbench with features from a Roubo workbench and some from a Mickelson workbench as well as a German style cabinet maker's bench similar to the one shown in plate 279 of “L’Art du Menuisier” from the 18th Century and maybe some others.
 The bench will have a Veritas Twin Screw Vise for the front vise and a rather unusual vise for the end vise.
 It will be a Veritas Quick Release Sliding Tail Vise.
 I discovered this vise quite by accident when I was finishing up the plans for the workbench.
 It's a great vise but evidently very few on YouTube have included one on their benches.
 I've been unable to find any videos on installing this vise so I'll definately make one as part of this workbench build series.
 I have no idea when the workbench will be done.
 As mentioned above I'm including information on my progress in my Shop Updates on YouTube.

 Spring Clamp Rack

 I made a couple of racks for my spring clamps.
 Here is a sneak peek of one rack that I made for the Rockler Bandy Clamps.
 The clamps are on a piece that is removable from the wall so that they can be taken over to a workspace in the shop.

 This video shows making a similar clamp rack for my large spring clamps.